ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-pipenv.md

 ## Introduction

-Python is used for a many different purposes and how you want to manage your dependencies may change based on how you decide to publish the software.
-This document show some tools for different kind of software: applications and libraries.
+Python is used for many different purposes, and how you want to manage your dependencies may change depending on how you decide to publish the software.
+This document shows some tools for different types of software: applications and libraries.

 ## Managing Application Dependencies

-With some [caveats] `pipenv`, mentioned in the [Python Packaging Guide] (from which this section got its [inspirations]), is a tool to manage Python application dependencies (in opposite to Python libraries).
+With some [caveats], `pipenv`, mentioned in the [Python Packaging Guide] (from which this section got its [inspirations]), is a tool for managing the dependencies of Python applications (as opposed to Python libraries).

-**Pipenv** is a manager for dependencies of Python projects similar to `npm` (Node.js) which might be handy for development, but comes with all its disadvantages in a shared library environment: installing similar things per user per application all over again, leading to the waste of time and storage place.
+**Pipenv** is a dependency manager for Python projects, similar to `npm` (Node.js), which may be handy for development, but comes with all the drawbacks of a shared library environment: reinstalling similar things per user per application, wasting time and disk space.

 ### Installing Pipenv